 Instructions

-Add the spices (coriander, cumin, garam masala and mustard seeds) and sauté 2-3 more minutes.
-Add the frozen spinach and cup of water, lower heat and simmer uncovered until the spinach is just thawed.
+- Add the spices (coriander, cumin, garam masala and mustard seeds) and sauté 2-3 more minutes.
+Add the frozen spinach and a cup of water, lower the heat, and simmer uncovered until the spinach is just thawed.

-Place the blended spinach sauce back into the pan uncovered, on med-low heat.
-(Covering it will lose the lovely vibrant color ).
-Warm it up gently and slowly, stirring often so it doesn’t burn.
-Add the pan-seared paneer and continue cooking until the paneer is warmed just warmed through.
+- Combine.
+Place the blended spinach sauce back into the pan, on medium-low heat, uncovered.
+(Covering may lose the lovely, vibrant color ).
+Warm it up gently and slowly, stirring frequently to prevent burning.
+Add the crispy paneer and continue cooking until the paneer is warmed through.

-Enjoy this over Fluffy Basmati Rice, with Naan Bread, over Quinoa or cauliflower rice.
+Serve over Fluffy Basmati Rice, with Naan Bread Quinoa or cauliflower rice.

 Notes